VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

-With TAFC the DEFCE statement should be used, rather than the [DEFC](#DEFC) statement, for calling external C programs, which are pure ‘C’ code and do not use the TAFC library macro’s and functions.
+With TAFC the DEFCE statement should be used, rather than the [DEFC](#DEFC) statement, for calling external C programs, which are pure 'C' code and do not use the TAFC library macro's and functions.

 ### EXAMPLE 1